-Form 5305-A is a model custodial account agreement that meets the requirements of section 408(a).
-However, only Articles I through VII have been reviewed by the IRS.
-A Traditional individual retirement account (Traditional IRA) is established after the form is fully executed by both the individual (depositor) and the custodian.
-To make a regular contribution to a Traditional IRA for a year, the IRA must be established no later than the due date of the individual's income tax return for the tax year (excluding extensions).
-This account must be created in the United States for the exclusive benefit of the depositor and his or her beneficiaries.
+Form 5305-RA is a model custodial account agreement that meets the requirements of section 408A.
+However, only Articles I through VIII have been reviewed by the IRS.
+A Roth Individual Retirement Account (Roth IRA) is established after the form is fully executed by both the individual (Depositor) and the Custodian.
+This account must be created in the United States for the exclusive benefit of the Depositor and his or her beneficiaries.

-Do not file Form 5305-A with the IRS.
+Do not file Form 5305-RA with the IRS.
 Instead, keep it with your records.

-For more information on IRAs, including the required disclosures the custodian must give the depositor, see Pub.
+Unlike contributions to Traditional individual retirement arrangements, contributions to a Roth IRA are not deductible from the Depositor's gross income; and distributions after five years that are made when the Depositor is 591⁄2 years of age or older or on account of death, disability, or the purchase of a home by a first- time homebuyer (limited to \$10,000), are not includible in gross income.
+For more information on Roth IRAs, including the required disclosures the Custodian must give the Depositor, see Pub.
 590-A, Contributions to Individual Retirement Arrangements (IRAs), and Pub.
 590-B, Distributions from Individual Retirement Arrangements (IRAs).